ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 * About the philosophy of rapid development
 * About the example application we'll be building in this book

 This is a book about rapid development.
 But it isn’t just about being a fast _coder_.
-By itself being able to write code quickly isn’t a worthy goal.
-It isn‘t even a useful goal.
+By itself being able to write code quickly is not a worthy goal.
+It’s not even a useful goal.

 As a _software developer_ you must be able to produce _working_ and _valuable_ code.

 Otherwise, there's no point being able to write code quickly.
-The real trick to moving quickly is to focus on the aspects of development that help you build your code the _right _way and indeed to make sure that it is the _right _code.
+The real trick to moving quickly is to focus on the aspects of development that help you build your code the _right_ way and indeed to make sure that it is the _right_ code.

 When we create _broken_ code (it’s so easy to do) we stifle our future progress.